Cooperation (evolution): Prisoner's dilemma

 Even if all members of a group benefit from cooperation, individual self-interest may not favor cooperation.
 The prisoner's dilemma codifies this problem and has been the subject of much research, both theoretical and experimental.
 In its original form the prisoner's dilemma game (PDG) described two awaiting trial prisoners, A and B, each faced with the choice of betraying the other or remaining silent.
 The "game" has four possible outcomes: (a) they both betray each other, and are both sentenced to two years in prison; (b) A betrays B, which sets A free and B is sentenced to four years in prison; (c) B betrays A, with the same result as (b) except that it is B who is set free and the other spends four years in jail; (d) both remain silent, resulting in a six-month sentence each.
 Clearly (d) ("cooperation") is the best mutual strategy, but from the point of view of the individual betrayal is unbeatable (resulting in being set free, or getting only a two-year sentence).
 Remaining silent results in a four-year or six-month sentence.
 This is exemplified by a further example of the PDG: two strangers attend a restaurant together and decide to split the bill.
 The mutually best ploy would be for both parties to order the cheapest items on the menu (mutual cooperation).
 But if one member of the party exploits the situation by ordering the most expensive items, then it is best for the other member to do likewise.
 In fact, if the fellow diner's personality is completely unknown, and the two diners are unlikely ever to meet again, it is always in one's own best interests to eat as expensively as possible.
 Situations in nature that are subject to the same dynamics (rewards and penalties) as the PDG define cooperative behavior: it is never in the individual's fitness interests to cooperate, even though mutual cooperation rewards the two contestants (together) more highly than any other strategy.
-Cooperation cannot evolve under these circumstances.
+As described in the Nash equilibrium, cooperation cannot evolve under these circumstances.